2 Chapter 2 Types of Data, How to Collect Them & More Terminology

 “WEIRD” Culture Samples

-Psychologists have been guilty of largely recruiting samples of convenience from the thin slice of humanity—students—found at universities and colleges (Sears, 1986).
+In the past, psychologists have been guilty of largely recruiting samples of convenience from the thin slice of humanity—students—found at universities and colleges (Sears, 1986).
 This presents a problem when trying to assess the social mechanics of the public at large.
 Aside from being an overrepresentation of young, middle-class Caucasians, college students may also be more compliant and more susceptible to attitude change, have less stable personality traits and interpersonal relationships, and possess stronger cognitive skills than samples reflecting a wide range of age and experience (Peterson & Merunka, 2014; Visser, Krosnick, & Lavrakas, 2000).
-Put simply, these traditional samples (college students) may not be sufficiently representative of the broader population.
-Furthermore, considering that 96% of participants in psychology studies come from western, educated, industrialized, rich, and democratic countries (so-called WEIRD cultures; Henrich, Heine, & Norenzayan, 2010), and that the majority of these are also psychology students, the question of non-representativeness becomes even more serious.
-Of course, when studying a basic cognitive process (like working memory capacity) or an aspect of social behavior that appears to be fairly universal (e.g., even cockroaches exhibit social facilitation), a non-representative sample may not be a big deal.
+Furthermore, prior to this decade, the majority of participants in psychological studies were from Western, educated, industrialized, rich, and democratic countries (so-called WEIRD cultures; Henrich, Heine, & Norenzayan, 2010).
+Thus, the question of non-representativeness is a serious concern.
 Over time research has repeatedly demonstrated the important role that individual differences (e.g., personality traits, cognitive abilities, etc.) and culture (e.g., individualism versus collectivism) play in shaping social behavior.
-For instance, even if we only consider a tiny sample of research on aggression, we know that narcissists are more likely to respond to criticism with aggression (Bushman &Baumeister, 1998); conservatives, who have a low tolerance for uncertainty, are more likely to prefer aggressive actions against those considered to be ‘outsiders’(de Zavala et al., 2010); countries, where men hold the bulk of the power in society, have higher rates of physical aggression directed against female partners (Archer, 2006); and males from the southern part of the United States are more likely to react with aggression following an insult (Cohen et al., 1996 ).
+For instance, countries, where men hold the bulk of the power in society, have higher rates of physical aggression directed against female partners (Archer, 2006); and males from the southern part of the United States are more likely to react with aggression following an insult (Cohen et al., 1996 ).
+In the past decade, more research has been done online.
+For example, Amazon’s Mechanical Turk (MTurk) is a popular research tool that can help rapidly collect large amounts of high-quality human participant data, but the quality in the past few years has been questioned (Chmielewski, & Kucker, 2020).

 Why does random sampling work?